 From the boundless steppes of Mongolia to the streets of London, New York and beyond, N. Peal’s newest espionage entourage makes up one sharp Bond collection.
 Stripping away the fitted formality of the tuxedo and lounge suit, N. Peal’s new 007 ensemble very much celebrates the working Bond.
 From Kashmir goat herds out in the field to cinematic agents out in theirs, this is about those working-day clothing choices that have come to define our man James as much as any midnight blue tux or lounge suit.

 In association with EON Productions, their archives and titles, N. Peal have looked beyond the instant iconography of 007 to celebrate, re-imagine and provide pieces and looks that sixty years of ardent Bond fans will instantly recognise.
 This is not office party Bond.
 This is not cosplay.
 This is a collection that knows a retro-minded turtle neck does not just scream late Sixties Bond, but an intrinsically mod-culture look that has rarely left British menswear.
 As the costuming and wardrobe decisions of Once Upon a Time in…Hollywood (2019) have more recently suggested, the movie’s fashion boys like Steve McQueen, Paul Newman, Alain Delon and James Bond himself are having a moment all over again.
 With an emphasis on ‘inspired by’ rather than exact costume copies (which are impossible to match for fabric, material, historic, cost and practical reasons), N. Peal have instead clearly studied the cut, shape and purpose this 007 clothing.
 This is a collection that screams Bond to Bond fans.
 But it is also made for the men and women on the street who recognise the tenor and palette of that world without wanting to own a sweater with that 1987 movie The Living Daylights plastered all over it (admittedly, I don’t know who wouldn’t want to wear a jumper with that 1987 movie The Living Daylights plastered all over it?!).
 These clothing collections have to work for all – whether it is you, me, Prince Harry or Pierce Brosnan himself (a recent visitor to the Burlington Arcade premises).
 Admittedly, there has still been a lack of women’s clothing with a Bond veneer from any marque – somewhat scandalous when you consider the costumes, looks and iconography of the women of 007’s world is often the fruits of female designer minds.
-As a women’s clothing favourite that can count Sophia Loren, Kate Middleton, Princess Grace of Monaco, Ava Gardner and Elizabeth Taylor as customers, this is however is something N. Peal are highly alert to – and have a Goldfinger inspired piece in this collection.
+As a women’s clothing favourite that can count Sophia Loren, Kate Middleton, Princess Grace of Monaco, Ava Gardner and Elizabeth Taylor as customers, this is however is something N. Peal are highly alert to – and have a Goldfinger inspired piece in this collection, a new piece as worn by Lea Seydoux in No Time to Die and a secret new collection waiting in the wings.
 A May Day snood in cashmere would be sensational!
 As might a cashmere Octopussy robe!
 Or a Michelle Yeoh catsuit zipper suit!

 FINE GAUGE V NECK SWEATER (BLACK) / Sean Connery / Goldfinger / £295